devlocker/travelsizelife/_posts/2017-09-30-stonehendge.md

 It was definitely worth driving out there, but you don't really need more than half an hour to walk around and snap a few pictures.
-Hannah got more excited about the cows grazing in the adjacent pasture than seeing Stonehendge.
+Hannah got more excited about the cows grazing in the adjacent pasture than seeing Stonehenge.

 To get inside the circle you have to book a special tour, and those are only offerered during certain months of the year.
 Considering we decided the morning